 Getting the kill-shot at such a range isn't an easy task, especially considering that the AI can hear and find the origin of a shot pretty fast.
 So one shot, one kill or the whole camp is alerted to the player's presence.
 In this regard, Sniper: Ghost Warrior

-The game however doesn't solely feature sniper-stealth-missions.
+The game however doesn't solely feature sniper stealth missions.
 Instead during the campaign, the player will slip into the boots of other members of the team like the spotter, which makes out targets for the sniper and normal grunts.
-They run guns blazing through the enemy camp, using standard equipment like the M16 or AK-47 (picked up from fallen enemies) as well as the old "blowing shit up"-perk to take out the enemy while searching for the secret laptops scattered around the levels.
-They unlock access to more or less interesting email-messages, giving a little more context to what is happening on the island.
+They run guns blazing through the enemy camp, using standard equipment like the M16 or AK-47 (picked up from fallen enemies) as well as a destructive perk to take out the enemy while searching for the secret laptops scattered around the levels.
+They unlock access to email-messages, giving a little more context to what is happening on the island.

 - "Снайпер. Воин-призрак" -- Russian spelling

 There are currently no topics for this game.